Powback/CC-PowNet/README.md

 # PowNet
-ComputerCraft PowNet

-PowNet is a ComputerCraft Turtle management system.
+PowNet is a ComputerCraft Turtle management & task system.

 Turtles will be referenced to as drones when they are using PowNet.